lcook/pulsar/README.md

 `go` and `bmake` must be installed to build the project.
 Optionally, `golangci-lint` for linting.

-An assumption is made that pulsar is built and ran primarily on a FreeBSD host, so the provided RC service script will not run properly (or at all) on a different type of system (e.g., GNU/Linux), as such, no guarantee is made for anything other than FreeBSD.
-However, you are able to as least run the application alongside a configuration file.
-If for any reason you are using a non-default local prefix where applications, configurations and friends get installed, amend the `PREFIX` variable whilst building, so for example: `make PREFIX=/opt build`.

 To get started, ensure a valid configuration file exists in the root of the project.
 Example can be